Sacramento Burn Injury Lawyer

-Yes, it’s very likely that the salon is responsible.
-Here’s some of the reasons a salon may be responsible for injuries to customers.
+Yes, the salon is likely responsible.
+Here are some of the reasons a salon may be responsible for injuries to customers.

-- If the technician handling styling instruments is not properly trained.
+- If the technician handling styling instruments is not adequately trained.

 - If chemical burns result because proper skin tests were not made beforehand.

-- If chemicals are mixed improperly with other chemicals causing burns or if an injury is caused by using a product that has expired.
+- If chemicals are mixed improperly with other chemicals causing burns or if an injury is caused by using an expired product.